jj1bdx/airspy-fmradion/libairspyhf.md

 * R3.0.7 and R4.0.8 both work OK on libairspyhf 1.6.8.
 * For R4.0.8, use libairspy 1.8 to have full compatibility.
+* R5.0.0 on libairspyhf 1.6.8 is *not tested*.
+* For R5.0.0, use libairspy 1.8 to have full compatibility.

 ## For macOS Homebrew